mashilal22/Hisibot/README.md

 # Hisibot
-Hisibot is HIpertensi BOT (Hypertension BOT)
+Hisibot is HIpertensi BOT (Hypertension BOT).
+I'm working on this project with my team for PENSFEST 2022.